alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 * an overview of what one can expect to learn from the book; and
 * a section “Some pro tips” that introduces three currently very useful web sites, namely [C++ Insights](https://cppinsights.io/), [Compiler Explorer](https://godbolt.org/) and [cppreference.com](https://en.cppreference.com/w/cpp/compiler_support), plus reiterates the advice **Don’t Panic!** which I think is very good advice, except perhaps after some dolphin says “So long and thanks for all the fish!”.

-I would have liked Francis to cut down on all the rest, drastically, and expand on the two “Hello, world!” examples.
+I would have liked Frances to cut down on all the rest, drastically, and expand on the two “Hello, world!” examples.

 First, the book doesn’t mention that this is a *C++11* “Hello, world!”: